taironas/gonawin/docs/api.md

 ### API:

 ### Ranking:
-    url: /j/ranking/
+    url:
+        * j/tournaments/:id/ranking?count=50
+        * j/teams/:id/ranking
+        * j/users/ranking
     parameters:
-      * scope: global, team, tournament
-      * id: specify the team/tournament id
-      * count: specify the number of user to retrieve
+        * count: specify the number of user to retrieve.
+If count is not present, then default value is 10.
-    description: ranking url where an array of user (id, username, score) sorted by score will be returned.
+    description: ranking urls where an array of user (id, username, score) sorted by score will be returned.
-    ex1: /j/ranking?scope=global&count=50 (return 50 first users sorted by score)
-    ex2: /j/ranking?scope=tournament&id=5481&count=10 (return 10 first users for a given tournament)